Gathering the Data

 Challenge

 When I first started this project, I assumed there might only be a dozen militaria websites out there.
 Collecting felt like such a niche hobby that I didn’t expect much data to work with.
 Instead, I discovered a surprisingly large and diverse network of dealers — some selling broad ranges of militaria, others specializing in just one thing, like flags, medals, or even cookware.
 Many of these shops were small, often run by a single person, which meant product data varied wildly in quality and format.
-That inconsistency quickly became one of the biggest hurdles for this project.
+That inconsistency quickly became one of the biggest hurdles.

 Solution